tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 toclevel = 3
 [extra.gallery]
 1 = { path = "rzezniczek-departs.png", caption = "Marcin Rzeźniczek announcing his departure from PTW" }
-2 = { path = "ptw6_leak.png", caption = "Wrestlefans' Sabinq realising he leaked a match.
+2 = { path = "ptw6_leak.png", caption = "Sabinq from Wrestlefans realising he leaked a match.
 Further down, Taras admits to being on a break from the ring.", source = "Twitter/X"}
 3 = { path = "taras_cyrk.jpg", caption = 'Taras seemingly happy that he is no longer part of "this circus".', source = "Twitter/X"}
 4 = { path = "taras_60.png", caption = "Jakub Tyczyński accusing Taras of ratting out other wrestlers to boss Pawłowski.
 Jacob Crane is named for holding an exhausting training session, and Axel Fox for some crude humor during training.
 Also mocking his debut victory over Tischer, as something that the entire German scene supposedly derides.", source = "PTW's public Facebook group"}
 5 = { path = "taras_done.png", caption = "Arek Roter criticizes that a 10-year old car is pushed way more than any wrestler in PTW.
 Taras declares he's done with wrestling for the time.", source = "Twitter/X"}
-6 = { path = "sabinq_done.png", caption = "Wrestlefan's Sabinq declaring he know nothing about Stonoga's involvement, and dropping out of collaboration with PTW.", source = "Twitter/X"}
+6 = { path = "sabinq_done.png", caption = "Sabinq from Wrestlefans declaring he know nothing about Stonoga's involvement, and dropping out of collaboration with PTW.", source = "Twitter/X"}
 7 = { path = "ppw_wrestlers_stonoga.jpg", caption = 'Zbigniew Stonoga posing outside of a McDonalds kids playground, with "fans" wearing PpW merchandise.
 Except one, these fans are PpW wrestlers and personnel.', source = "Gazeta Stonoga's Facebook page" }
 8 = { path = "pozdro_dla_tych.png", caption = "Group post re-sharing Stonoga's announcement.
 The comment mocks people who spent their own money on the show.
 The bottom popup text is an alert that the post was removed.", source = "PTW's public Facebook Group"}
 9 = { path = "ludwiczek-babs.png", caption = 'Kacper "Ludwiczek" Bociański next to Baba-thunder.
 The post promotes [Total Blast From The Past](@/e/ptw/2024-05-11-ptw-6.md) and the lottery.', source = "Instagram profile @ludwiczek_top"}